-The Company has incurred a net loss for the three months ended September 30, 2013 of \$0.4 million and is expected to continue to generate losses while it continues to be an exploration stage company.
+The Company has incurred a net loss in 2014 of \$4.8 million and is expected to continue to generate losses while it continues to be an exploration-stage company.
 The Company anticipates significant expenditures for its mineral exploration programs.
 Since most exploration projects do not result in the discovery of commercially productive mineral reserves and are ultimately expensed in full, the Company expects to report net losses into the foreseeable future.

-The long term profitability of the Company's operations will be in part directly related to the success of its exploration programs, which are affected by numerous factors including the cost of such programs, the amount of mineral resources or reserves discovered and fluctuations in the price of any minerals produced.
+The long-term profitability of the Company's operations will be in part directly related to the success of its exploration programs, which are affected by numerous factors including the cost of such programs, the amount of mineral resources or reserves discovered and fluctuations in the price of any minerals produced.